quintinfsmith/burnsomninet/sitecode/manuals/pagan/overview.md

 # Controls Overview
 ## The App
-<div data-class="NumberedDiagram" class="widget-slug slug-NumberedDiagram" data-json='{"img": "/content/manuals/pagan/imgs/mainlayout.png", "entries": ["Start Playback.
+~SLUG{
+    "slug": "NumberedDiagram",
+    "class": "slug-NumberedDiagram",
+    "data-json": {
+        "img": "content/manuals/pagan/imgs/mainlayout.png",
+        "entries": [
+            "Start Playback.
 Tap again to stop.
-Also tap anywhere to stop", "Undo last action. (max history size is 100 actions)", "Quick Navigate", "Select column and open up column menu", "Select line and open up line menu.
+Also tap anywhere to stop", "Undo last action. (max history size is 100 actions)", "Quick Navigate",
+            "Select column and open up column menu", "Select line and open up line menu.
 The numbers indicate the channel and the line. (eg, 0::4 means channel 0, line 4)", "Select percussion line. the \"!\" denotes the line belongs to the percussion channel and the number is the drum assigned to the line.", "Select a note.
 Brings up note menu.
-Tap and hold to link, copy or move beats."]}' data-remote="main"></div>
+Tap and hold to link, copy or move beats."
+        ]
+    }
+}

 ## The Config Menu
 <table class="numbered-diagram">